 Create a control CSV file for user accounts

-Before you migrate your data using G Suite Migration for Microsoft® Exchange (GSMME), create a control comma-separated values (CSV) file to ensure that your legacy data correctly maps to your new G Suite domain.
+Before you migrate your data using G Suite Migration for Microsoft® Exchange (GSMME), create a control comma-separated values (CSV) file to ensure that your legacy data correctly maps to your new G Suite user accounts.

 How to create the control CSV file